Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- Crag Lough's north-facing aspect means it receives virtually no direct sun in early April, so surface moisture from yesterday's 6.4mm rain and today's drizzle will linger on ledges, cracks, and seepage lines.
+- The north-facing aspect receives virtually no direct sun, so surface moisture from the recent prolonged wet spell will linger on ledges, cracks, and vegetated sections far longer than on south-facing dolerite.

 Warnings